victorfmartins/pipex/README.md

 # pipex
-This project is in the works

-pipex is about reproducing shell behaviors like redirections and pipes.
+Pipex is about reproducing shell behaviors like redirections and pipes.

 ### What is the fdf project?
 pipex is the 6th project at [École 42](https://www.42sp.org.br/).
 It intends to devolop student skills in Imperative programming, Unix, and logic.